slackapi/bolt-js/docs/_tutorials/migration_v2.md

 Other error related changes include:

-- When your listener doesn’t call `ack` within the 3 section time limit, we log the failure instead of throwing an error.
+- When your listener doesn’t call `ack` within the 3 second time limit, we log the failure instead of throwing an error.
-- If you have multiple errors at once when running middleware, Bolt for Javascript will return a wrapper error with a `code` parameter of `slack_bolt_multiple_listener_error` and an `original` parameter that contains an array of all of the errors.
+- If multiple errors occur when processing multiple listeners for a single event, Bolt for Javascript will return a wrapper error with a `code` property of `ErrorCode.MultipleListenerError` and an `originals` property that contains an array of the individual errors.

 ## Message Shortcuts